redbadger/crux/docs/src/part-1/testing.md

 In this chapter we'll write some basic tests for our counter app.
 It is tempting to skip reading this, but please don't.
-Testing and testability is one of the most important benefits of Crux, and even in this simple case, subtle things are going on, which we'll build on later on.
+Testing and testability is one of the most important benefits of Crux, and even in this simple case, subtle things are going on, which we'll build on later.

 ## The first test

-Technically, we've already broken [the rules](https://tddbuddy.com/references/tdd-cycle.html) and wrote code without having a failing test for it.
+Technically, we've already broken [the rules](https://tddbuddy.com/references/tdd-cycle.html) and written code without having a failing test for it.
 We're going to let that slip in the name of education, but let's fix that before someone alerts the TDD authorities.

 The first test we're going to write will check that resetting the count renders the UI.